 The child’s knowledge of the truth about Santa Claus

 Most children figure it out themselves between the ages of five and ten, depending on whether someone will tell them from older siblings, or maybe hear from friends.
-So it would be desirable, when a child begins to distinguish fairy tales from real life, to explain to him that the existence of Santa Claus is a myth that is used to make everyone happy during the holidays.
+When a child begins to distinguish fairy tales from real life, it would be desirable to explain to him that the existence of Santa Claus is a myth that is used to make everyone happy during the holidays.

 Of course, there are also parents to whom the fact of perhaps unnecessary lying to the child about the existence of Santa Claus is unacceptable.
 Some psychologists believe that this is not something that will make the child unhappy in the future, and note that the child can be explained that Christmas presents are small surprises that we put under the pine tree to cheer up our loved ones.

-Every parent spontaneously delays telling the truth to their child, because they are afraid that the child will lose trust in him.
-When a child is convinced that Santa Claus does not exist, the first reaction is – why did you lie to me, and do you lie again.
+Every parent spontaneously delays telling the truth to their child about Santa Claus.
+We all afraid that the child will lose trust in us.
+The first reaction witch show that child is conviced that Santa Claus doesn’t exist is, why did you lie to me, and will you lie me again?
 It takes time for a child to process the truth in his head.
 After that, the child will think – are you cheating on me.
 This stems from blackmailing a child with gifts that he will receive or will not receive if he behaves nicely or ugly.

-After anger and rage, there is a disappointment, which is perhaps the most difficult emotion, and then the child should be allowed to get over the situation and give him all possible support.
+After anger and rage, there is a disappointment, which is perhaps the most difficult emotion.
+Then the child should be allowed to get over the situation and give him all possible support.
 What is certain is that children should be given information gradually, as well as when you assure them that this imaginary character exists.
 Just answer their questions.